 Games require children to work together towards a common goal.

-All players have to be willing, they have to conform to the agreed rules and they must work together to achieve the object of the game.
+All players have to be willing, they have to conform to the agreed rules and they must work together to achieve the objective of the game.

 Group games are therefore a wonderful platform for teaching children about teamwork and cooperation.